joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-005.rst

 That is, MySQL interprets escaped apostrophes (\') as characters and not as metacharacters.
 So if the application, to work properly, needs to use constant strings, two cases are to be differentiated:

-1. Web app escapes single quotes (' => \')
+1. Web app escapes single quotes (' => \\')
 2. Web app does not escape single quotes (' => ')

 Under MySQL, there is a standard way to bypass the need of single quotes, having a constant string to be declared without the need for single quotes.

-Let's suppose we want to know the value of a field named 'password' in a record, with a condition like the following:
+Lets suppose we want to know the value of a field named 'password' in a record, with a condition like the following:

 1. password like 'A%'